MirRoR4s/MIT-6.031-Software-Construction/lecture/04-code-review.md

 }
 ```

-But obscure code should get a comment:
+But obscure（晦涩的） code should get a comment:

 ```java
 int sum = n*(n+1)/2;  // Gauss's formula for the sum of 1...n